-Foreword of the publication Freiheit 2.0 ISBN-13: 978 3 756 82770 1
+Foreword of the publication Freiheit 2.0 ISBN-13: 978 3 756 82770 1 and our next holiday destination.

-\neg oogle is aware of our concerns, our interests Gand our next holiday destination.
 WhatsApp knows with whom we communicate.
 YouTube knows what videos we watch, and Instagram knows our posted life.
 Smart Speakers knows what is spoken at home and the smart TV looks in our bedroom.
 Facebook knows us better than our friends, and Amazon already knows today what we will buy tomorrow.
 The Big Data system records our lives with all its ramifications.
-Personal and private data are collected permanently, always and everywhere.1 We all, the users of the Internet, the consumers, are the source of this free data for the new production process: the prediction of our human behavior.
+Personal and private data are collected permanently, always and everywhere.
+We all, the users of the Internet, the consumers, are the source of this free data for the new production process: the prediction of our human behavior.
 The Big Data industry is therefore looking for a real-time model of our daily lives.
 Its resulting business models and commercialization processes are low-risk and will generate billions in revenue.